AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The [AV1 Bitstream & Decoding Specification][AV1] enables multiple simulcast encodings to be provided within a single bitstream.
-Within the RTP payload defined in this specification, simulcast encodings can be transported each on a separate RTP stream [I-D.ietf-avtext-rid] using the Session Description Protocol (SDP) semantics described in [I-D.ietf-mmusic-sdp-simulcast][I-D.ietf-mmusic-rid], or on a single RTP stream.
+Within the RTP payload defined in this specification, simulcast encodings can be transported each on a separate RTP stream [I-D.ietf-avtext-rid] with Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast][I-D.ietf-mmusic-rid].
+Alternatively, simulcast encodings can be transported on a single RTP stream, in which case Restrictions Identifiers (RIDs) are not used.
 In either case, simulcast transport MUST be used to convey multiple encodings from the same source.

 ## 7. Payload Format Parameters